 We work across South Australia, in conjunction with child welfare, child protection, family violence and homelessness agencies, and organisations such as SAPOL who have responsibility for removing vulnerable children from unsafe homes and assisting those made homeless as a result of family conflict.
 We provide as many displaced children as possible with an age-appropriate backpack containing a range of items including two sets of clothes (four for the babies), pyjamas, underwear, socks, toiletries and comfort items (such as a cuddle toy),a book and a toy, colouring pencils and colouring books for the younger kids and some school stationery supplies for the older ones, plus nappies, bottles, a dummy etc for babies.

 We commenced in 2012, assisting 540 children in that year, and currently assist over 6,500 children per year, and around 1000 carers in South Australia alone, as demand for our service increases year by year.
 In 2023 we anticipate requests for around 7,000 backpacks.

-In addition, we have recently launched two new programs under the Backpacks 4 SA Kids banner.
+In addition, we have three other programs under the Backpacks 4 SA Kids banner.
 The first is our Home Starter Packs, which go to families which have left a violent relationship at home and need to start again.
 The families, overwhelmingly women with children, can access assistance via homelessness and support organisations to find a rental property, but usually do not have any essential items to move in with.
 The Starter Packs contain items such as sheets, towels, pillows, quilts, and kitchen necessities such as plates, cups, bowls, pans and utensils for them and their children.
 We find this program is necessary because in many instances, women don’t leave an abusive relationship because they fear that even if they are able to find accommodation, they won’t have these essential starter items to give their children a reasonable life while they get themselves established.
 The Home Starter Packs assist with this initial establishment and hence make it just a little less daunting for these women as they try for a better life for their kids.